 Sec.
 2. Whenever two thirds of the members elected to each branch of the Legislature shall deem it necessary to revise this Constitution, they shall recommend to the electors to vote at the next general election for or against a Convention for that purpose, and if a majority of the electors voting at such election on the proposition for a Convention shall vote in favor thereof, the Legislature shall, at its next session, provide by law for calling the same.
 The Convention shall consist of a number of delegates not to exceed that of both branches of the Legislature, who shall be chosen in the same manner, and have the same qualifications, as members of the Legislature.
 The delegates so elected shall meet, within three months after their election, at such place as the Legislature may direct.
 At a special election, to be provided for by law, the Constitution that may be agreed upon by such Convention, shall be submitted to the people for their ratification or rejection, in such manner as the Convention may determine.
-The returns of such election shall, in such manner as the Convention shall direct, be certified to the Execu-State, and compare the returns so certified to him; and it shall be the duty of the Executive to declare, by his proclamation, such Constitution as may have been radied by a majority of all the votes east at such special election, to be the Constitution of the State of California.
+The returns of such election shall, in such manner as the Convention shall direct, be certified to the Executive of the State, who shall call to his assistance the Controller, Treasurer, and Secretary of State, and compare the returns so certified to him; and it shall be the duty of the Executive to declare, by his proclamation, such Constitution as may have been ratified by a majority of all the votes cast at such special election, to be the Constitution of the State of California.